nasa/Transform-to-Open-Science/Module_2/Lesson_2/readme.md

 ## Persistent Identifiers

-A digital persistent identifier (or "PID") is a “long-lasting reference to a digital resource” that is machine-readable and uniquely points to a digital entity, according to [ORCID](https://support.orcid.org/hc/en-us/articles/360006971013-What-are-persistent-identifiers-PIDs-) examples of persistent identifiers used in science are described below.
+A digital persistent identifier (or "PID") is a "long-lasting reference to a digital resource" that is machine-readable and uniquely points to a digital entity, according to [ORCID](https://support.orcid.org/hc/en-us/articles/360006971013-What-are-persistent-identifiers-PIDs-).
+Examples of persistent identifiers used in science are described below.

 ### ORCID